 - Wash the biopsy site gently and pat dry.
 Do not scrub the site.

-To get the biopsy results or if you have any questions or concerns, please call the Nationwide Children’s Hospital GI Department at (614) 722-3450.
+If you have any questions or concerns, please call the Nationwide Children’s Hospital Liver Center at (614) 722-8406.